Yandex Cloud

 --deletion-protection

-Create a Yandex StoreDoc cluster and its network with the following test specifications:
+Create a Yandex StoreDoc cluster and its supporting network, using the following test specifications:

 • Name: mymg.